Thursday, December 24, 2009

 Yes, there are times when we admit certain flaws about ourselves to our readers but those occasions are rare because c'mon, who wants to hear about someone's woes on a daily basis?

 As Jenna had said in response to a comment, blogging has made her part of the media.
+Thinking of topics that would fuel her readership is difficult, especially if done on a daily basis.

 However, we don't mind scratching our heads for ideas.
 Humans like attention.
 Our eyes immediately light up when someone finds interest in what we do, who we are, and to know that someone out there cares.
 Thus blogging is a satisfaction.